ahmettarikakgul/landing-page-restaurant/README.md

 ## 📌 Project Status

-This project started as an AI-assisted scaffold and has been progressively refined into a structured application foundation.
+This project originally scaffolded with AI assistance and refined into a structured system.

 It is currently in an **early production stage**, with ongoing improvements toward a scalable SaaS architecture.